strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ### Examples policies

 Explaining the basics of the Rego language and Open Policy Agent policies goes well beyond the scope of this blog post.
-Both is nicely explained in the [OPA documentation](https://www.openpolicyagent.org/docs/latest/).
+Both are nicely explained in the [OPA documentation](https://www.openpolicyagent.org/docs/latest/).
-But I will show you some examples how you can use OPA with Apache Kafka to demonstrate its strength and versatility.
+But I will show you some examples of how you can use OPA with Apache Kafka to demonstrate its strength and versatility.
-The complete policy files from these examples including the instructions how to use them can be found on my [GitHub](https://github.com/scholzj/demo-opa-kafka-authorization).
+The complete policy files from these examples including the instructions on how to use them can be found on my [GitHub](https://github.com/scholzj/demo-opa-kafka-authorization).

 Additionally, the OPA documentation has a simple demo for [Kafka authorization](https://www.openpolicyagent.org/docs/latest/kafka-authorization/) as well.

 ### Group based authorization

-One of the features users are asking for from time to time is group based authorization.
+One of the features Strimzi users are asking for is group based authorization.
 This is currently not supported in Strimzi using the `simple` authorization.
 But this example shows how it can be implemented using Open Policy Agent.